wasnaqvi/wasi-naqvi.github.io/hobbies.md

         <span class="vault-meta">25 March 2026 · Software</span>
       </summary>
       <div class="vault-body">
         <p>Final version of HERMES 1.0 is on GitHub.
 An undergrad is already using it for his research project.
+Happy with how that came out.
 Next steps are taking shape after AOC — need to brush up on Clouds, Hazes, and Planet Formation.</p>
         <img src="{{ '/Website_Pictures/Wasi_AOC.jpeg' | relative_url }}" alt="At the Ariel Observer Conference">
       </div>
     </details>